-- 102. Planning Committee takes place roughly every four weeks.
-Agendas are available via the website (www.solihull.gov.uk) and at Solihull Connect.
-Anyone who has made representations on an application will be notified of the time and date of the relevant meeting and given the opportunity to register an interest in speaking. - 103.
+- 108. In some instances determined by law planning applications will be referred to the Secretary of State for decision or will be decided by the Planning Inspectorate where a decision has not been reached within the statutory period and the applicants have lodged an appeal.
+(Please also see 'Following the Decision' below). - 109.
+Planning Committee takes place roughly every four weeks.
+Agendas are available via the website (www.solihull.gov.uk) and at Solihull Connect. - 110.
+We write to anyone who has made a formal comment on an application which is to be heard at the committee.
+Further guidance on how to speak at committee will be contained within the notification letter. - 111.
 It is not necessary that those who have made representations on an application will need to attend and address the meeting.
 All objections or comments in support of a proposal are included in a summary of representations within the planning officer's report and Members have access to individual letters.
-Members will therefore be aware of the issues raised in representations. - 104.
-These speaking arrangements shall only apply to those applications being reported to the Committee and not those to be determined under delegated powers even if an objection is lodged. - 105.
-Further information regarding Planning Committee, the determination of planning applications and the principles of speaking at Planning Committee can be found in the Council's 'Planning Committee Handbook'. - 106.
-A Planning update note is also produced on the day of the meeting, which reports any changes that have occurred since the publication of the Officer report. - 107.
-We write to anyone who has made a formal comment on an application which is to be heard at the committee.
-Further guidance on how to speak at committee will be contained within the notification letter.
+Members will therefore be aware of the issues raised in representations. - 112.
+These speaking arrangements shall only apply to those applications being reported to the Committee and not those to be determined under delegated powers. - 113.
+A Planning update note is also produced on the day of the meeting, which reports any changes that have occurred since the publication of the Officer report. - 114.
+Council meetings can be watched live using the Council's webcast service.
+Full Council, Cabinet and Planning Committee meetings as well as the Transport and Highways Cabinet decision sessions and other meetings of wide public interest are included.
+Webcasts are also available on demand in the webcast library. - 115.
+Further information about how to watch SMBC webcasts is available on the Council website at solihull.public-i.tv/core/portal/faq.